jundalisay/sp/content/en/research/helmhotz/action/part-1.md

 ⋅ dpa
 )}.
 That will give:
-(12c
-)
-[ ] [ ] [ ] [ ]
-.
-d s p E dt p ds
-d
-  
- Φ + ⋅ − ⋅ = ⋅ + ⋅ − ⋅ 
-  
-
- = Ψ
-∑ ∑ ∑ ∑ a a a a a a a a
-a a a a
-s p p s
+(12c)

 Thus, if E, the pa , and the pa are represented as functions of time t and the sa and sa
  then:

-(12f
-)
-,
-,
-,
-,
-.
-p p
-s s
-p
-s
-E p
-s t
-E
-t
- ∂ ∂
-= 
-∂ ∂ 
- ∂ ∂
-= 
-∂ ∂ 
- ∂ ∂  = −
-∂ ∂ 
- ∂ ∂
- =
-∂ ∂ 
- ∂ ∂
- = −  ∂ ∂ 
-a b
-b a
-a b
-b a
-a b
-b a
-b
-a
-a
-a
-p p
-s s
-p
-s
-p
-s
-The middle equation of this system can be employed, again, like (10b ), in order to define a second reciprocity theorem, by which, a displacement δp1 is performed at the start of the time interval t, while all other pa and all sa remain unchanged; let s2 be changed by δs2 after the time interval t.
+The middle equation of this system can be employed, again, like (10b), in order to define a second reciprocity theorem, by which, a displacement δp1 is performed at the start of the time interval t, while all other pa and all sa remain unchanged; let s2 be changed by δs2 after the time interval t.
 Under the reverse motion, only p2 will be changed by δp2, and Helmholtz – On the physical meaning of the principle of least action.
 37 the moment s1 will be changed by δs1 after the time interval t.
-One will then have, once
-more:
-(12g
-) δp1 : δs2 = δp2 : δs1 ,
-assuming that the determinant of the equations: δpa
+One will then have, once more: (12g ) δp1 : δs2 = δp2 : δs1 , assuming that the determinant of the equations:

+δpa
  =
 p
 d